 The overarching goal for this program, and its companion, Sonlight E, is for children to understand the context and progression of American History.
-I want them to grasp why people came to a new land, how they persevered and settled the continent, and that every day they faced decisions about how to live in the New World.
+We want them to grasp why people came to a new land, how they persevered and settled the continent, and that every day they faced decisions about how to live in the New World.

 We begin with history before the Pilgrims and end in the mid-1800s.
 The foundation of the History program is former Librarian of Congress Daniel Boorstin's Landmark History of the American People.
 Boorstin specializes in the details: why Georgia struggled as a "charity colony" (and what does that even mean?); why the sea tied some colonies to England, yet opened others to the world; and why early settlers had to innovate.
 These are fascinating stories!
 This full-color text includes timelines, maps, and illustrations.

 To supplement the stories of Boorstin, the schedule interweaves the Smithsonian's Children's Encyclopedia of American History, a book with short articles and copious illustrations.